 a.
-On 17 September 1962 AMOT-119 presented a report to KUBARK which contained information to the effect that VOLSKY had influence with certain elements of the American press, especially the New York Times and the Washington Post.
-This influence was derived from Subject's cultivation in Cuba of American journalists, in particular Tad/SZULC, currently employed as a correspondent for the Washington Bureau of the New York Times.
+On 17 September 1962 AMOT-119 presented a report to KUBARK which contained information to the effect that VOLSKY had influence with certain elements of the American press, especially the New York.
+Times and the Washington Post.
+This influence was derived from Subject's cultivation in Cuba of American journalists, in particular Tad/\SZULC, currently employed as a correspondent for the Washington Bureau of the New York Times.
 A close relationship exists between SZULC in Washington and VOLSKY in Miami and they are in touch periodically by both telephone and personal visits.
 VOLSKY is a source of information for SZULC and evidently influences his thinking as is manifested by the transfer of VOLSKY's political philosophy into the principal thesis of a book on Cuba written by SZULC: namely that Cuba should not be attacked by the United States and that the Cuban problem can be solved internally.
-This book entitled, The
+This book entitled, The • b.
+As mentioned in paragraph 2.a., Tad SZULC presented to ODACID an operational plan based on VOLSKY's ideas which was subsequently turned over to KUBARK.
+SZULC was contacted by KUBARK on 6 February 1963 concerning this plan and gave the following information concerning the background of his relationship with VOLSKY, whom he reported as its author.

-Cuban Invasion -- The Chronicle of a Disaster, is particularly criticof KUBARK, not limiting itself to a discussion of its failure at Pla Giron, but dealing in detail with many other aspects of KUBARK.
+Cuban Invasion -- The Chronicle of a Disaster, is particularly critical of KUBARK, not limiting itself to a discussion of its failure at Playa Giron, but dealing in detail with many other aspects of KUBARK.